The demise of the dinosaurs – some parallels

 65 million years ago, dinosaurs ruled the planet.
 They had conquered every niche of life and ruled the elements.
 Huge marine Dinos dominated the seas, the biggest land animals ever roamed the planet and the skies were full of airborne Dinos with wingspans that rival today’s biggest sailplanes.

-One thing is for sure – there were other and much bigger cataclysms in earth’s history and chances are, there will be more.
-Moreover, it is very likely that the Dinosaurs had survived some of them.
+One thing is for sure – there were other and much bigger cataclysms in Earth’s history and chances are, there will be more.
+Moreover, the Dinosaurs had likely survived some of them.
 However, suddenly, one hit and they are gone.

 Let us come back into times closer to ours.
 Big multinational energy companies could be today’s dinosaurs.
 Quite often, they are the leftovers from utility businesses turned commercial – some of them many years ago.